 Since 1998 the Health Care in Canada (HCIC) survey members have simultaneously and repeatedly sampled public and professional perceptions around the outstanding issues and opportunities in Canadian health.
-The eleventh iteration of this unique survey was completed in 2013-2014.
-Click here to access the most recent HCIC results.
+The twelfth iteration of this unique survey was completed in 2016.
+Click here to access some of the most recent HCIC results as well as past survey findings.

 The HCIC vision is to provide reliable evidence to inform and influence the improvement of Canadian health policy and care, through achievement of specific goals and objectives: